-Since late 2011 / early 2012, Google has implemented a raft of punitive algorithms and subsequent amendments to those, penalizing many websites in the process.
+Learning how to fix link penalties applied by the Google Penguin toxic link penalty algorithm became really important in late 2011 / early 2012.
+Google implemented a raft of punitive algorithms and subsequent amendments to those, penalizing many websites in the process.

 - Penguin penalties – assesses content quality and trust

 - Panda penalty – assesses participation in manipulative link-building schemes

 - Phantom penalty – assess thin content, doorway pages, scraped/copied content

 - Top Heavy penalty – assesses advertising content percentage above the fold